-There isn’t one single answer as to how you can prevent emails from going to the Promotions tab, as Gmail’s algorithms are continually changing.
+There isn’t one single answer as to how to prevent emails from going to the Promotions tab, as Gmail’s algorithms are continually changing.
 There are, however, specific steps you can take to increase the likelihood of your emails getting into the Primary tab.

 You can also ask your audience to whitelist you or add you to their contacts list.
-Simply ask them to click the three dots found in the upper right corner of the email and click on "Add [Name] to Contacts list."
+Ask them to hover their cursor over the sender’s name near the top of the email.
+When the pop-up panel appears, select the “Add to Contacts” icon.

-Remember, your subscribers are likely being bombarded with dozens of emails each day.
-Besides asking them to add you to the Primary tab or to whitelist you, explain the benefit of doing so.
+Remember, your subscribers will likely be bombarded with dozens of emails daily.
+Explain the benefit of adding you to their Primary tab or whitelisting you.
 Are you announcing a new product launch?
 Excited news to share soon?
 Be as transparent and communicative as possible.

 Personalizing your emails is one of the best ways to keep them out of the Promotions tab.
 Structure your emails as if you’re writing to a friend.
-Be conversational and human as opposed to sounding like some automated blast.
-Use words that your subscribers use, share stories and make appropriate jokes that resonate well with your audience.
+Be conversational and human as opposed to sounding like an automated blast.
+Use words your subscribers use, share stories, and make appropriate jokes that resonate well with your audience.

 Personalizing marketing emails shows that you genuinely care about your subscribers, and it improves open rates and lead conversion.
 Doing this is more straightforward than you’d think.
 Here are some tips to keep in mind:

-Almost every marketer is guilty of writing salesy words or phrases like “Get paid now,” “Free gift card,” “50% off,” “Free membership," "No obligation,” among other phrases that can be flagged as spam.
+Almost every marketer is guilty of writing salesy words or phrases like “Get paid now,” “Free gift card,” “50 percent off,” “Free membership” and “No obligation,” among other phrases that can be flagged as spam.
 Gmail will automatically divert emails with content that sounds like an advertisement to the Promotions tab.

-Promotional emails really only need one link: the call to action (CTA).
-Refrain from using salesy phrases like “Buy now,” “Limited time only," or “Get your discount NOW," because it might alter Google’s algorithms.
-“Learn more,” “What we do," or “Continue” are great CTAs that aren’t too pushy.
+Promotional emails only need one link: the call to action (CTA).
+Refrain from using salesy phrases like “Buy now,” “Limited time only” or “Get your discount NOW” because they might alter Google’s algorithms.
+“Learn more,” “What we do” or “Continue” are great CTAs that aren’t too pushy.

 Your reply-to email address should be the same as the address in your sender field.
-If you're using different addresses, Google will assume that you’re using a business email.
+If you use different addresses, Google will assume you’re using a business email.
 Casual emails between friends don’t usually have different reply-to addresses or use a no-reply address.
-If you’re using an email marketing service, check if your reply-to and sender email address match.
+If you’re using an email marketing service, make sure your reply-to and sender email address match.

-Using the tips listed above, you’ll have a better chance of moving your emails from the Promotions to the Primary folder and hopefully see a significant increase in conversion rates.
+Using the tips listed above, you’ll have a better chance of moving your emails from the Promotions to the Primary folder and should see a significant increase in conversion rates.